iltommi/qdb-documentation/source/reference/qdb_dbtool.rst

 .. option:: --dump, -d

-    Dumps the content of the database on the standard output.
+    Dumps the content of the database to the standard output.

     Example
         Dump the database in the current directory::